yanyshen/P2Portal/README.md

       location	Specify the path of the repository.
 It can be either an absolute path.
 Required

       update_sites Specify the url through with one can access the repository’s files in the way of HTTP File.
-Required hide	Indicate whether a repository site can be seen in P2 Portal system or not.
+Required hide	Indicate whether a repository site can be seen in Eclipse Plugin Repository Portal or not.
 Not necessary.

       SITE_PATH_ROOT	Specify the path that will contain the new created sites.
 If it’s a relative path, the system will consider it as <install_path>/<SITE_PATH_ROOT>.
 Required and Unique.